-- Should never exceed 100% - Chronic Absentee Count is the total of students are chronically absent if: - ∑ ((Days absent that were excused or unexcused + Mental Health) × Percent Day of Attendance) ÷ ∑ (Total Days Enrolled × Percent Day of Attendance) × 100 is equal to or greater than 10% - o Total days enrolled exclude days hospitalized. - Truant Student Count is: - \sum (Unexcused Absences × Percent Day of Attendance) ÷ \sum (Total Days Enrolled × Percent Day of Attendance) × 100 is greater than 1 and less than 5. - Chronic Absentee Rate is: - (Chronic Absentee Count) ÷ (Total number of students who have included enrollments at the home school) × 100 - Displayed as a percent with 1 decimal place (e.g. 5.1%) - At the state level, all counts/percentages should be based on unduplicated students counts.
+- Should never exceed 100% - Chronic Absentee Count is the total of students are chronically absent if: - ∑ ((Days absent that were excused or unexcused + Mental Health) × Percent Day of Attendance) ÷ ∑ (Total Days Enrolled × Percent Day of Attendance) × 100 is equal to or greater than 10% - Total Days Enrolled exclude Days Hospitalized and Medically Homebound. - Chronic Absentee Rate is: - (Chronic Absentee Count) ÷ (Total number of students who have included enrollments at the home school) × 100 - Displayed as a percent with 1 decimal place (e.g. 5.1%) - Total Student Count is: - ∑ (students with enrollment at the home school with Total Days Enrolled multiplied by Percent Day Attended (PDA) associated with that enrollment at the home school is 10 or greater.) - At the state level, all counts/percentages should be based on unduplicated students counts.